 Fig.1 Divorce rate per 1000 population from 1995 to 2008

 The statistical divorce rates decreased progressively in this period according to the Bureau of Labor Statistics.
 Such situation mainly results from the decreasing marriage rates in the same period, which experienced a significant drop by 21%.
-Nowadays people have less incentive to start a family, because the economic recession in western countries, especially in the United States creates higher expense and risk of marriages.
+Nowadays people have less incentive to start a family, because the economic recession in western countries, especially in the United States induces higher cost and higher risk of marriages.
 In addition, more and more open-minded pairs choose cohabitation and do not value an official certification.
 To explore the relationship between female employment and marital satisfaction, data on divorce rate, the variable that measures marital satisfaction, was adjusted to eliminate the indirect effect caused by changing marriage rate.

 Figure 2 shows adjusted divorced rate, female labor force bargaining power in family and unemployment rate of married men.